-- Use the peeler to remove thin slices of the yellow rind from 2-3 of the lemons.
-(Check out the recipe video!)
+- Use the peeler to remove thin slices of the yellow rind from 2 of the lemons.

-- While you are waiting, juice enough lemons to get ½-cup of freshly squeezed lemon juice.
+- Cut lemons in half.
+Juice enough lemons to yield ½-cup of freshly squeezed lemon juice.

-- After the 30 minutes have passed, remove the lemon rinds from the Swerve solution.
+- After the 30 minutes have passed, remove the lemon rinds from the Swerve solution with a strainer.
 Stir in the lemon juice.
 Refrigerate your keto lemonade until it is chilled.

-- Serve your keto lemonade in a tall glass over ice.
+- Serve your keto lemonade in a tall glass over ice with fun straws (if desired).
 We garnished ours with fresh mint, but that is optional.